dawnlunacy/idea-box/README.md

 ## What We Gained From This Project:

--We now have a deeper understanding of vanilla javascript, and how to interact with the DOM, using JS.
+-We now have a deeper understanding of vanilla javascript, and how to interact with the DOM, using JS.<br>
--We understand how to save to localStorage and pull from local storage on page load.
+-We understand how to save to localStorage and pull from local storage on page load. <br>
--We have a better understanding of data-* attributes.
+-We have a better understanding of data-* attributes.<br>
--A much deeper understanding arrays.
+-A much deeper understanding arrays. <br>
--We have a better understanding of time managemnet in relation to agile workflow and have a deeper understanding of our personal workflow.
+-We have a better understanding of time managemnet in relation to agile workflow and have a deeper understanding of our personal workflow. <br>

 ##Desktop Comp: